-days-of-the-week is any single day or combination of days: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday and Sunday.
-Other possible values are daily (Monday through Sunday), weekdays (Monday through Friday) and weekend (Saturday and Sunday).
+The days-of-the-week argument is any single day or combination of days: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, and Sunday.
+Other possible values are daily (Monday through Sunday), weekdays (Monday through Friday), and weekends (Saturday and Sunday).

-time specifies the time in the format HH:MM at which to start the poll.
-For example, 8:00 is 8:00 AM and 20:00 is 8:00 PM randomize minutes specifies the period to randomize the poll time following the specified start time.
+The time argument specifies the time in the format HH:MM at which to start the poll.
+For example, 8:00 is 8:00 a.m. and 20:00 is 8:00 p.m.

+The randomize minutes keyword and argument specify the period to randomize the poll time following the specified start time.
 The range is from 1 to 1439 minutes.

-retry_count specifies how many times to try reconnecting to the Auto Update Server if the first attempt fails.
-The default is 0.
+The retry_count argument specifies how many times to try reconnecting to the Auto Update Server if the first attempt fails.
+The default is zero.

-retry_period specifies how long to wait between connection attempts.
-The default is 5 minutes.
+The retry_period argument specifies how long to wait between connection attempts.
+The default is five minutes.
 The range is from 1 and 35791 minutes.

-Step 5 (Optional) If the Auto Update Server has not been contacted for a certain period of time, the following command will cause it to cease passing traffic:
+Step 5 (Optional) If the Auto Update Server has not been contacted for a certain period of time, entering the following command causes it to stop passing traffic: